pogh/blog/content/blog-one/2019.07 BI Solution/index.md

 ![PBI1](./images/PBI1.png)

 Since every presentation I’ve ever been too for Power BI has this world map, I’ve included it too.
-I'm trying to inspire the client to show them what's possible.
+I’m trying to inspire the client to show them what’s possible.

 ![PBI2](./images/PBI2.png)